Optics

 Arrows indicate "can be used as" relationships.
 A Lens can stand in wherever a Getter or Fold is expected; an Iso, the most specific optic, can stand in as any of the others.
 Affine sits between Traversal and Prism, representing precisely zero-or-one focus, which makes it ideal for optional fields.

-• Precision and Filtering – Narrow focus by predicate or index.
-Filtered and indexed traversals, the Each, At, and Ixed type classes, character-level string traversals, and advanced Prism patterns like nearly and doesNotMatch.
+- Precision and Filtering – Narrow focus by predicate or index.
+Filtered and indexed traversals, the

 Chapter Contents

-New to optics?
-Begin with Fundamentals.
-If you only want to update a nested field in a record right now, skip straight to the Focus DSL in Java-Friendly APIs and come back to the foundational material when you need it.
+- Just need to update a nested record right now?
+Skip straight to the Focus DSL and come back to the foundational material when you need it.